-The landowner will begin implementing and managing the preserve in accordance with this PMP immediately upon formal approval and acceptance of the conservation easement by the landowners, SJCOG, Inc., and the HTAC.
-The landowners and SJCOG, Inc., intend that the property be preserved and maintained in perpetuity by permitting only those agricultural practices that provide foraging habitat for Swainson's hawk and other SJMSCP-covered species that forage in agricultural habitats.
-The current and proposed agricultural practices are beneficial to these species.
+The landowner will begin implementing and managing the preserve in accordance with this PMP immediately upon formal approval and acceptance of the conservation easement by the landowners, the HTAC, and SJCOG, Inc. The landowners and SJCOG, Inc., intend that the property be preserved and maintained in perpetuity by permitting only those agricultural practices that are consistent with maintaining habitat values for nesting raptors and California tiger salamander and vernal pool invertebrates.
+The current and agricultural practices are beneficial to these species.

-This chapter describes the biological monitoring plan and reporting requirements for land management activities on the DASPP.
+This chapter describes the biological monitoring plan and reporting requirements for land management activities on the RLRPP.
 This chapter also summarizes remedial measures that may be implemented should the property not provide the desired benefits for Swainson's hawk and other SJMSCP-covered species.
 The primary objective of monitoring is to ensure that the goals and objectives of the SJMSCP and this PMP are being met.